-Large 600 to 800 ohm non-inductive resistors are used to terminate the antennas, making them highly directional with FB of more than 30 db on these long antennas.
+Large 600 to 1000 ohm non-inductive resistors (not critical) are used to terminate the antennas, making them highly directional with FB of more than 30 db on these long antennas.
 The resistor must be sized to at least 1/3 of the input power (watts) going in to the feed side of the antenna for SSB and up to 50% on other modes.
+My antennas are mostly (700 to 900 ohms) use what you can fine but must be

-This remote antenna direction and termination control box at K0UO is 1500 feet from the station and uses UHF link radios to switch antenna direction.
+This remote antenna direction and termination control box at K0UO is 1500 feet from the station and uses UHF link radios to switch antenna direction non-inductive resistors.

 The green box has both non-inductive resistors and spark gap lightning protection in it